opencybersecurityalliance/casp/Plugfests/NextPlugfest/2023-06-13-USC/SweatEquity/sFractal/README.md

 The intent is for BlinkyMaHa to communicate with anything that will talk MQTT with it.
-It will initially be configured for the Mosquito test broker.
+It is configured for the Mosquito test broker, but not working correctly.

-sFractal - sFractal tests can be run by controlling BLinkyMaHa from the OpenC2 test server.
+So handwaving is involved.

-#### 4.1.1 BlinkyMaHa Support Files
+#### 4.3.1 BlinkyMaHa Support Files
 * [OpenC2_profile_query](./OpenC2_profile_query.json) is an example OpenC2 command to query profile to any of:
   - blinkyMaHa
   - blinkyHaHa